-Today we tested out the compact and portable Roland V-1HD and V-1SDI four-channel video mixers with PTZOptics Pan, Tilt, and Zoom cameras.
-These Roland video mixers are ideal for live video production with their ability to mix multiple video sources, provide live multi-view video outputs and output the entire production at resolutions up to 1080p at 60 frames per second.
-These Roland video switcher can be used to cut, fade and apply effects to multiple video sources.
-The switcher offers a wide variety of ways to produce your production, including hands-on buttons, a T-Bar, and remote control from a tablet, phone or computer on your network.
-Today we will just be covering hands-on control as we set up our Roland video mixers with multiple PTZOptics cameras.
-Each PTZOptics camera will be connected to the video switchers via HDMI or SDI and also connected to the HC-JOY serial joystick controller for pan, tilt and zoom camera control.
+We tested the compact and portable Roland V-1HD and V-1SDI four-channel video mixers with PTZOptics Pan, Tilt, and Zoom cameras.
+These mixers are ideal for live video production.
+Mix, cut, fade, and apply effects to multiple video sources, and provide live multi-view video outputs and output the entire production at resolutions up to 1080p at 60 frames per second.
+The switcher offers a wide variety of ways to produce your production, including hands-on buttons, a T-Bar, and remote control from any tablet, phone, or computer on your network.
+Here we explore hands-on control as we set up our Roland video mixers with multiple PTZOptics cameras.
+Each PTZOptics camera is connected to the video switchers via HDMI or SDI and connected to the HC-JOY serial joystick controller for pan, tilt, and zoom control.

-The first step in setting up this switcher is to plug in the included power supply and power the unit on using the black power button next to the power cable input.
-Each Roland video switcher has 4 inputs and 2 outputs, one of these outputs is designed to preview your shots and the other can be used to output your video production to a live streaming encoder such as OBS or a large screen display system.
-In this example, we will take the HDMI program output from the Roland V-1HD and connect it to our computer using an HDMI to USB capture card.
-In this way, we can use the free and open source OBS Studio software to live stream our content to websites such as YouTube or Facebook Live.
+The first step in setting up this switcher is to plug in the included power supply and power the unit on with the black power button next to the power cable input.
+Each Roland video switcher has 4 inputs and 2 outputs, one of the outputs is designed to preview shots and the other can be used to output video production to a live streaming encoder like OBS to a large screen display system.
+In this example, we take the HDMI program output from the Roland V-1HD and connect it to our computer using an HDMI to USB capture card.
+We use the free and open-source OBS Studio software to live stream our content to websites like YouTube or Facebook Live.
 Note: You can also install the PTZOptics Camera Control Plugin for OBS to control your cameras inside of OBS.
 Check out our video here to learn more about PTZ camera controls inside of OBS.

 Note: The Roland V-1SDI features SDI program and preview outputs.
-So you may need an SDI to USB capture card to bring the video feed into a computer encoder.
+You may need an SDI to USB capture card to bring the video feed into a computer encoder.

-You can now begin adding your inputs.
-Today we will be using 2 PTZOptics cameras 12X and 20X SDI cameras for our inputs, however, there are 4 input slots if needed.
-The Roland V-1HD feature 4 HDMI inputs and the Roland V-1SDI features 3 SDI inputs and 1 HDMI input.
+We begin adding inputs using 2 PTZOptics cameras 12X and 20X SDI cameras, however, there are 4 input slots.
+The Roland V-1HD features 4 HDMI inputs and the Roland V-1SDI features 3 SDI inputs and 1 HDMI input.
 PTZOptics cameras can output 16 different resolutions and frame rates which can be set with the yellow resolution dial on the back of the camera.
-We tested each of the resolutions for compatibility with the V-1SDI and V-1HD for compatibility.
+We test each of the resolutions for compatibility with the V-1SDI and V-1HD for compatibility.

 Note: The Roland V-1SDI supports both Level A and Level B SDI inputs.
-PTZOptics cameras out SDI Level A. Therefore you should navigate to the to Roland V-1SDI menu by holding down the Menu Button for 2 seconds.
-You can then use the DSK and Auto buttons to navigate through the menu and use the T-Bar to switch the settings.
-You may also want to change your frame rate settings in this area as well.
-After making any settings changes you will need to restart your switcher.
+PTZOptics cameras output SDI Level A. Navigate to the Roland V-1SDI menu by holding down the Menu Button for 2 seconds.
+Use the DSK and Auto buttons to navigate the menu and use the T-Bar to switch the settings.
+Change your frame rate settings here as well.
+After making settings changes you will need to restart your switcher.

-Once your inputs are in place we use an HC-JOY joystick controller to set up our shots.
+Once inputs are in place we use an HC-JOY joystick controller to set up our shots.
 PTZOptics cameras can store hundreds of camera presets which can be recalled with a single button on a joystick controller or inside software like Wirecast, OBS, or vMix.
-These PTZ presets can be set up to view locations on a stage for performers and then quickly re-positioned to other locations providing your team with multiple camera angles using a single joystick operator.
-You can then use the various switching functions on the V-1HD or V-1SDI to switch between cameras and also add video effects.
+These PTZ presets can be set up to view locations on a stage for performers and then quickly repositioned to other locations providing your team with multiple camera angles using a single joystick operator.
+Use the various switching functions on the V-1HD or V-1SDI to switch between cameras and also add video effects.

 You will notice 8 square white silicone buttons in the center of these video switchers.
 These buttons can be thought of as our input matrix.
 The bottom 4 buttons are used to select the input you would like to switch to next, while the top 4 switch inputs immediately.
 Therefore the bottom buttons queue up your preview screen and the top for buttons control the program output.

 When an input is selected it will turn Green, this means the input is in preview.
 Red means the input is live.
-There are many ways to cut between video inputs with these Roland switchers.
-There is also a built-in T-Bar used to fade in-between your preview and program inputs.
-Remember that fade transitions are usually reserved for artistic shots popular for introductions and endings of a production.
-But the cut function is generally the workhorse of most live productions.
-The 2 rectangular silicone cut buttons on the far right-hand side of the device will like be your go to buttons.
-You will notice multiple cut transition option next to the T-Bar.
-The rectangular one push cut buttons will immediately cut to whatever input is selected in preview.
+There are many ways to cut between video inputs with Roland switchers.
+A built-in T-Bar is used to fade in-between your preview and program inputs.
+Remember that fade transitions are usually reserved for artistic shots, popular for introductions and endings of a production.
+The cut function is generally the workhorse of most live productions.
+The 2 rectangular silicone cut buttons on the far right-hand side of the device are the go-to buttons here.
+Notice multiple cut transition options next to the T-Bar where one push buttons immediately cut to whatever input is selected in preview.

 The T-Bar slider can be customized in the Roland settings to optimize your video production.
-There are also effects knobs and toggle buttons to the left of the input matrix used for adjusting effects.
-The knob and buttons to the far left of the Roland video mixer control output fade as well as options like freeze and BPM sync.
-As you can see these affordable and portable video mixers are a great way to create powerful video production on a budget, especially when paired with a couple of PTZOptics cameras capable of capturing multiple PTZ positions for your next event.
+Effects knobs and toggle buttons to the left of the input matrix are used for adjusting effects.
+The knob and buttons to the far left of the Roland video mixer control output fade, freeze, and BPM sync.
+These affordable and portable video mixers are a great way to create powerful video production on a budget, especially when paired with PTZOptics cameras capable of capturing multiple PTZ positions for your next event.